martinsmith/craft-entry-level/README.md

 # Entry Level for Craft CMS 5

-**Automatic nesting of new entries in Structure sections based on Entry Type hierarchies.**
+**Allows for the automatic placing of new entries to a desired Structure level.**

-Allows for the automatic placing of new entries to a desired Structure level.
 This plugin will nest a new entry based on the Entry Type.
 No more manually repositioning entries after save!

 Mostly for those using the [Entry Type Templates pattern](https://craftcms.com/knowledge-base/entry-type-templates) to create landing pages with children (e.g., blogs with articles).